microsoft-foundry/new-foundry-portal/README.md

+🚀 Big News!
+Private Preview Next Milestone – October 27 🎉
+We’re thrilled to announce that on October 27, our private preview portal is getting a major upgrade with powerful new features designed to supercharge your experience:

 # The Azure AI Foundry Portal - Private Preview Feedback Hub

 Welcome to the feedback space for the **The Aure AI Foundry Portal Private Preview**.
 This repository is your direct line to the Azure AI Foundry Product Group as we shape the next generation of developer experience together.